A new paradigm

 Conclusion

 The importance of blockchain analytics increases alongside the increase in real-world usage of blockchains.
 Blockchain analytics allow you to make full use of the transparency that comes along with the technology.
-It helps you to see beyond the surface to understand what’s actually happening on-chain.
+It helps you to see beyond the surface to understand what’s actually happening onchain.
 It gives everyone the opportunity to keep up with what smart money is doing and make better investment decisions.
 Blockchain analytics is a crucial tool that law enforcement leverages on.
-It allows them to trace transactions and screen for illicit or suspicious activity that’s happening on-chain.
+It allows them to trace transactions and screen for illicit or suspicious activity that’s happening onchain.
 While the idea of having access to so much data might be a foreign concept to most people today, it’s only a matter of time before users understand the usefulness of blockchain analytics tools and become smarter money.